ndcbe/controls/Syllabus.md

 Teams are welcome to customize the above suggested presentation outline; however, each presentation must include all of the elements described above.
 A good rule-of-thumb is one slide per minute in a presentation.

-Teams will submit their slides by 7am the morning of their assigned presentation time.
-The instructors will then compile these into one PowerPoint presentation.
+Teams will submit their slides by 7am the morning of their assigned presentation time via Google Drive.

+Final suggestions and advice:
+1. Include numbers of each slide
+2. Ensure figures are easy to read and publication quality
+3. Use large font size to ensure slides can be read from the back of the room.
+This includes text on figures.
+4. Do not overload the slides with information.
+Often less is more.
+Focus on the most important aspects.
+5. Your presentation should tell a story, starting with the motivation and ending with conclusions or lessons learned.

 #### Final Report and Code